RamilHinshaw/RamilHinshaw.github.io/projects/ictwi20.md

 ---
 layout: default
 title: ICT Winter 2020 | Poly Panic
-pdate: {}
+pdate: 2020-02-01
-tags:
-  - Unity3D
-  - 'C#'
-  - GameJam
-  - Team-Leader
+tags: [ 'Unity3D', 'C#', 'GameJam', "Team-Leader" ]
 category: project game
 imgDir: /img/projects/ictwi20/
 description: >-
-  This was a game made for 48 hour the ICT Summer 2020 Gamejam with the theme "The World is Ending".
+  This was a game made for 48 hour the ICT Winter 2020 Gamejam with the theme "The World is Ending".
 A split-screen 4 player game made in a team of 5.
 I was the leader and programmer of the project.
 published: true